sre-norns/wyrd/pkg/manifest/README.md

-# SRE-Norns: Wyrd/Manifest
+# Wyrd/Manifest
-A collection of components to help define flexible resource manifests.
+A collection of components to help define CRD-like resource manifest.

 It is _inspired_ by Kubernetes Custom Resource Definitions (CRD) and follow the spec closely.
 This package enables service developer to support CRD format for the resources managed by their services.